-Release the drive clutch lever to disengage the drive when mowing around trees and other obstacles.
-Push the mower around obstacles for better directional control.
-Be careful when mowing over obstacles embedded in the lawn, such as sprinkler heads, paving, edging, etc. Avoid anything that sticks up above the surface of the lawn.
+Be careful when mowing around trees and over obstacles embedded in the lawn, such as sprinkler heads, paving, edging, etc. Avoid anything that sticks up above the surface of the lawn.

-If the blade(s) hits something, or if the mower starts to vibrate, stop the engine immediately, disconnect the spark plug cap, and check for damage (see page 17).
-Striking objects may damage the blade(s), bend the crankshaft, and/or break the mower deck or other components.
+If the blade hits something, or if the mower starts to vibrate, stop the engine immediately and check for damage.
+Striking objects may damage the blade, bend the crankshaft, and/or break the mower deck or other components.
 Vibration usually indicates serious trouble.